hazzaaclark/hazzaaclark/README.md

 ## 🏆 Achievements

-● Student Representative for Game Design @ NSCG
+● Student Representative for Game Design @ NSCG: Stafford College (2020 - 2022)

 ● Video Editor working for a YouTube channel with 20k+ Subscribers